 If I counted up all the minutes I’ve spent thinking about my skin—if my products are really working, can people tell that I’ve started developing forehead wrinkles, should I wake up earlier in the morning so I can gua sha, will all that sunbathing as a teen catch up with me—I’d, well, feel really bad about my obsession, but not change a single thing about my behavior.
 Maybe it’s because I’m a beauty editor (it is) or maybe it’s because I have a long history of skin issues (that’s part of it too), but I am precious with my skin and skin care.

-And not only do I have high-maintenance skin to begin with, but I live in a polluted and stress-riddled city, eat questionably (a generous way to describe my eating habits), and could stand to get more sleep.
-All of this puts added stress on my skin, which worries me in the long-term.
+And not only do I have high-maintenance skin to begin with, but I live in a polluted and stress-riddled city (as well as stress-inducing times), and could stand to get more sleep.
+All of this puts added strain on my skin, which worries me in the long-term.

 To take care of it, I am diligent about my morning and evening routine, use only products I know to be the highest-quality and effective, and also, try my best to address lifestyle influences.
 Skin care isn’t just about what you put on your skin; it’s also about how you treat your body and mind as a whole.
 We know that mental wellbeing and skin is deeply connected: How your skin looks can affect your mood and your mood can affect your skin (it’s been studied, too and vetted in peer-reviewed research).
 This is all to say: caring for your skin isn’t vain or superficial.
 It’s meaningful and matters.